splunk/public-o11y-docs/metrics-and-metadata/enablerelatedcontent.rst

    * - Observability Cloud Logs Pipeline Management
      - Create and apply a field copy processor.
 See the :strong:`Field copy processors` section in :ref:`logs-processors` to learn how.
+       Note: Only customers with a Splunk Log Observer entitlement in Splunk Observability Cloud can use this method.
+If you are using Log Observer Connect, use one of other methods in this table.

    * - Log Field Aliasing
      - Create and activate a field alias.
 See :ref:`logs-alias` to learn how.
 Learn when to use Log Field Aliasing in the next section.